 Dendrites are the receiving or input portions of a neuron.
 They are usually short, narrow and highly branched structures.

-In neurons, these dendrites resemble tree-shaped or branches of a tree, extending from the cell body of the nerve cell.
-The cytoplasm of dendrites contains nissl bodies, mitochondria and other organelles.
+In neurons, these dendrites resemble a tree or branches of a tree, extending from the cell body of the nerve cell.
+The cytoplasm of dendrites contains Nissl bodies, mitochondria and other organelles.
 Dendrite provides an increased surface area for the reception of stimuli from the external world to the other neurons.
 Dendrite is the shortest fibre, which stretches out from the cell body of a neuron.

 Explore More: A Labelled Diagram Of Neuron

 We all are born with at least 100 billion neurons.
 Dendrites grow out of the neurons when we listen to, write, talk about, practice something, etc. New dendrite takes some time to grow, as a lot of practice is required for new dendrites to grow.
 When a couple of dendrites grow together, a contact point is formed with a small gap and the name synapse knows this point.
 Messages are sent from one neuron to another neuron as electrical signals, which travel across the synapse.